zedlopez/ifm/The Recipe Book.md

 The simplest approach is the one in [Only You...], where rooms are either filled with smoke or else smoke-free.
 Smoke gradually fills through the map, obscuring vision: no attempt is made to conserve the total quantity of smoke, as we assume that some fire is churning it out continuously to replace what diffuses away.

-[Lethal Concentration 1] and **2** simulate a gas diffusing through a three-dimensional maze of rooms, and becoming dangerous above certain concentrations.
+[Lethal Concentration 1] and [Lethal Concentration 2] simulate a gas diffusing through a three-dimensional maze of rooms, and becoming dangerous above certain concentrations.
 There is just one possible gas, and it is modelled by giving each room a number which represents the concentration (in parts per million).
 This enables us to conserve the total amount of gas, or to have it released or captured by sources and sinks of given capacity.

 This could be extended by giving each room similar concentration levels for other gases, and providing for the diffusion rule to notice when different gases come into contact; or by giving a concentration (and also, for realism, a volume) to each closed container, applying rules for capturing and releasing gases as containers are opened and closed.